kristalz/Computational_methods_Informatics/README.md

 Step 8: Describe how you could find the second oldest person's name in O(n) time.
 Discuss when it might be advantageous to sort and when it is better to just use the O(n) solution.

 1. First I can use find `max` function to find the oldest patient's age.
-Then I could loop through the entire list to find which patient's age is the largest after removing the oldest one.
+Then I could loop through the entire list to find which patient's age is the largest (the new oldest age) after removing the oldest one.
 Thus it is O(n) time.

 2. It might be advantageous to sort the list when I want to quickly return the value and when the number of items in the list is relatively large (n is large).
 It is better to just use the O(n) solution when I do not want to change the orginal list and when n is small.

 Step 9: Use bisection on your sorted list to identify the patient who is 41.5 years old.

 1. Created a function `binary_search` that took the sorted age list and a specific age as parameter, then returned the index of the age I wanted to find.
-For every comparison between the age I wanted to find and the middle age of the age range, if the middle age wass larger, I decreased the searching size to the left side of the middle age, and right side if the middle age was smaller.
+For every comparison between the age I wanted to find and the middle age of the age range, if the middle age wass larger, I decreased the searching size to the left side of the middle age, and to the right side if the middle age was smaller.
 (Reference: https://towardsdatascience.com/understanding-time-complexity-with-python-examples-2bda6e8158a7).

 2. Because my function took the left side as the lower age bound and right side as the upper age bound, I made an ascending age list using `sorted` function and returned a list `sorted_age`.
 3. I found the location of age 41.5 as [173886].
 I then sorted the `patients` list I made earlier in an ascending order and returned the patient name by using the index I found.
 The patient name was `John Braswell`.